mateuszskuupien/tesla-clone-site/README.md

   <h2>Conclusion</h2>
   To emphasize, this is my first *project*.
 All I wanted is to practice my HTML&CSS skills.
 Im currently at 20% of Bootcamp and I'm newbie.
 This project will be probably deleted later after some advices and remarks.
 Thanks to everyone who found a minute to take a look at my code.
 All I want is constructive criticism and comments about my code and development behavior.

+  <i>Post Scriptum</i>This is also my first time on github.
+These are my first steps, so I'll be grateful for some advice and remarks!
+Thank you so much - please be easygoing.